Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Just a short walk or vaporetto ride from the bustle of St Mark’s Square, this artsy district is where locals – and in-the-know tourists – hang out, says Emma O’Reilly

 Our microguides series is inspired by the slow travel movement, encouraging travellers to relax their pace and take a deep dive into one particular neighbourhood in a well-loved city.
-Rather than a whirlwind itinerary which aims to hit up every must-see attraction, these compact, close-up guides encourage you to zone in, take your time and truly explore like a local.
+Rather than a whirlwind itinerary that aims to hit up every must-see attraction, these compact, close-up guides encourage you to zone in, take your time and truly explore like a local.

 The ancient district or sestiere of Dorsoduro feels truly Venetian.
 Come here to escape the relentless crowds (and inflated prices) in and around St Mark’s Square, and to indulge in some of the most thrilling art and cultural experiences the city has to offer.

-You’ll be able to ogle everything from contemporary and street art to Old Masters, in world class museums; then souvenir shop direct from the workshops of Venice’s craftspeople.
+You’ll be able to ogle everything from contemporary and street art to Old Masters, in world-class museums; then souvenir shop direct from the workshops of Venice’s craftspeople.
 By day, in between seeing the sights, get blissfully lost in silent, canal-side streets.

 As night falls, eat in cosy osterie or Michelin-rated restaurants, then hit Dorsoduro’s nightlife, which is positively energetic by Venetian standards.
 Alongside time-warp bacari wine bars full of locals gossiping and drinking, there are taverns with a bohemian vibe where you can nurse a drink well past midnight.
 What’s not to like?
 Those who visit Dorsoduro once usually come back for more.